songchunlin/en/vitae/index.md

 -   2013-     Member, Ecological Society of Zhejiang Province
 -   2009-     Member, China Ornithological Society
 -   2008-     Member, Zhejiang Zoological Society

 ---

+# Participation in Scientific Conference & Symposiums

+-   2014     The 26th International Ornithological Conference, Tokyo, Japan.
+-   2014     The 6th EAFES International Congress, Haikou, China.
+-   2013     The 12th China Ornithological Conference and the 10th Cross-strait Ornithological Conference, Hangzhou, China.
+-   2013     The 9th Kingfisher Forum of Chinese Young Ornithologists Workshop, Hangzhou, China.
+-   2013     The 26th International Conference on Conservation Biology, Baltimore, MD USA.
+-   2012     The 1st Student Forum on Sci-Tech Innovation of College of Life Sciences at Zhejiang University, Hangzhou, China.
+-   2012     The 13th Student Conference on Conservation Science, Cambridge, UK.
+-   2011     The 7th National Conference on Wildlife Ecology and Resource Conservation, Jinhua, China.
+-   2011     The 11th China Ornithological Conference, Lanzhou, China}
+-   2011     The 7th Kingfisher Forum of Chinese Young Ornithologists Workshop, Lanzhou, China.
+-   2011     Symposium for Theoretical Ecology and Biodiversity, Guangzhou, China}
+-   2010     The 9th National Conference on Biodiversity Conservation and Sustainable Utilization, Xiamen, China.
+-   2010     The 4th Cross-strait Symposium on Forest Dynamic Plots, Xiamen, China.
+-   2010     The 2010 International Forum on Biodiversity Monitorin, Nanjing, China.
+-   2009     The 3rd Cross-strait Symposium on Forest Dynamic Plots, Zhaoqing, China.
+-   2009     The 11th Congress of Zhejiang Zoological Society, Jinhua, China.
+-   2009     The 10th China Ornithological Conference and the 8th Cross-strait Ornithological Conference, Harbin, China.
+-   2009     The 5th Kingfisher Forum of Chinese Young Ornithologists Workshop, Harbin, China.
+-   2008     The 8th National Conference on Biodiversity Conservation and Sustainable Utilization, Jinhua, China.
+-   2008     The 4th Kingfisher Forum of Chinese Young Ornithologists Workshop, Beijing, China.

+---